 TCL2 and TCL3 are pretty similar, as they both demand tool qualification.
 There are just some minor differences regarding the recommend qualification methods depending on the ASIL level.

-How to perform a tool qualification?
+How to perform an ISO 26262 tool qualification?

 Let’s assume we ended up with a TCL 2 or TCL 3 classification for a particular tool.
 This means, we need to look at section 11.4.6 of ISO 26262-8 which lists different potential methods for performing a tool qualification.
 If a certain method is recommended or not depends on the ASIL level of the particular project.
 A tool qualification can only be performed by the user in context of a particular project, but of course tool providers can perform a lot of work upfront to make this task as easy as possible.
 The proposed methods are: